 Figure 5.6 shows the distribution for the two-round version of KECCAK-f[25]: the distribution deviates significantly from the theoretical Poisson distribution.
-Note that here also the x-axis has a logarithmic scale.
+Note that here also the x axis has a logarithmic scale.
 The largest cardinality encountered is 32768.
-It turns out that these pairs are all in a single trail with weight 9.
+It turns out that the pairs of this differential are all in a single trail with weight 9.
 The number of pairs is equal to the number of pairs predicted by the weight: $2^{24-9} = 2^{15}$.
 Note that there are 2-round trails with weight 8 (see Table 5.2) but apparently no such trail was encountered in our sampling.

 Figure 5.7 shows the distribution for the three-round version of KECCAK-f[25].
 The deviation from the theoretical Poisson distribution is smaller.
 The largest cardinality encountered is now 146.
-These pairs are all in a single trail with weight 17.
+The pairs of this differential are all in a single trail with weight 17.
 The number of pairs is slightly higher than the number of pairs predicted by the weight: $2^{24-17} = 2^7$.
 The 3-round trails with weight 16 (see Table 5.2) were not encountered in our sampling.

 Figure 5.8 shows the distribution for the four-round version of KECCAK-f[25].
-The sampling does no longer allow to distinguish the distribution from that of a random permutation.
+The sam-